-The Board shall meet at least semi annually on a date and at a time and place set by the Board or on the call of the President.
+The Board shall meet at least semi annually on a date and at a time and place set by the Board, or on the call of the president.
 The Board may meet upon the written request of any five members of the Board.
-The request must state the purpose of the meeting and be mailed to all other Board members two weeks prior to the date for the meeting.
+The request must state the purpose of the meeting and be mailed or emailed to all other Board members two weeks prior to the date for the meeting.
 A majority of the voting Board shall constitute a quorum.

 Section 3.
 DUTIES AND RESPONSIBILITIES

 The Board shall have the powers and duties to: